- 11.5 - Released in 2012

 Frequently test your ability to recover and document all possible scenarios.
 Remember, it's the little things that will get you.
 Most failed recoveries are a result of organizational errors and miscommunications.

-What strategies are available for backing-up an Oracle database? (for DBA)
+What strategies are available for backing-up an Oracle database?

 The following methods are valid for backing-up an Oracle database: